dwringer/a3system/README.md

 map as positions are being computed and some hints are provided that may break immersion.
-Watching the evolution of these positions can provide some insight into how the genetic algorithm works, but it is strongly advised to peruse the code in the classdef/Insurgency.hpp and classdef/Headquarters.hpp class files (and the files in the opti/ folder) to get more details on the process.
+Watching the evolution of these positions can provide some insight into how the genetic algorithm works, but it is strongly advised to peruse the code in the classdef/LocationFinder.hpp, classdef/Insurgency.hpp and classdef/Headquarters.hpp class files (and also the classes/files in the opti/ folder) to get more details on the process.
 This algorithm is highly customizable and can be used to develop any conceivable type of position, given enough time.

 There are plenty of gains to be had from optimizing various functions with the latest SQF commands and best practices, but this has not been